Mario Guiducci

-Mario Guiducci (Florence 18 March 1583 - Florence 5 November 1646) was an Italian scholar and writer.
+Mario Guiducci (18 March 1583 – 5 November 1646) was an Italian scholar and writer.
 A friend and colleague of Galileo, he collaborated with him on the Discourse on Comets in 1618.

 Early life

 Mario Guiducci was born in the San Frediano quarter of Florence.
 His father was Alessandro Guiducci, son of a senator, and his mother was Camilla Capponi.
 He had at least two brothers, Giulio, who died in 1654 and Simone, as well as a sister, Maddalena, who married Orazio Cavalcanti.
 He was sent to the Jesuit College in Rome as a boy.
 He never appears to have earned his doctorate in philosophy at Rome, but he did become a Doctor of both laws at the university of Pisa on 27 May 1610.
 At some time, probably after this, he became a pupil either of Benedetto Castelli, or, possibly, of Galileo himself.

 Disputes about comets, 1618-20

 In 1618, the year Guiducci became consul of the Accademia Fiorentina, a particularly bright and long-lasting comet was seen in the skies over Europe, and soon afterwards an anonymous pamphlet was published in Rome entitled "De Tribus Cometis Anni MDCXVIII".
 The pamphlet argued that comet was a real phenomenon and not an optical illusion or atmospheric effect.
 The author was the Jesuit Orazio Grassi.
 There were a number of arguments in this which Galileo wanted to counter, but he decided that it would be wise not to publish his arguments under his own name, so he collaborated with Guiducci to produce a text, Discourse on Comets, which Guiducci read out at the Accademia Fiorentina in May 1619 and published the next month.

 The Discourse on comets, although formally a response to Grassi, was fundamentally a rebuttal of the arguments made by Tycho Brahe.
 It argued that the absence of parallax observable with comets meant that they were not real objects, but atmospheric effects, like rainbows.
 (In fact the apparent lack of parallax is due immense distance of comets from the earth).
 Galileo (through Guiducci) also argued against Tycho's case for comets having uniform, circular paths.
 Instead, he maintained, their paths were straight.
 As well as attacking Grassi, the Discourse also continued an earlier dispute with Christoph Scheiner about sunspots, belittling the illustrations in Scheiner's book as 'badly coloured and poorly drawn.'